 5 Ways to Improve Customer Satisfaction and Retention

-Consumers today have more power than ever.
-Brands must be on top of their game at all times, concerning customer experiences, service and support.
+Today's consumers have more power than ever.
+Brands must be on top of their game at all times concerning customer experiences, service and support.
 Otherwise, customers and clients will take their money elsewhere.
-Therefore, it should come as no surprise that organizations are dedicating more effort and resources toward customer satisfaction and retention.
+In this marketplace, it should come as no surprise that organizations are dedicating more effort and resources toward customer satisfaction and retention.

-It's not only a smart decision to focus on satisfaction because of competition.
-By investing in retention strategies, companies can reduce marketing spends.
-It is six to seven times more expensive to get a new customer than to keep an old one, according to Forbes contributor Alex McClafferty.
+It's a smart decision to focus on customer satisfaction because of competition, but there are additional considerations.
+By investing in retention strategies, companies also can reduce marketing spends.
+It is six to seven times more expensive to acquire a new customer than to keep an old one, according to Forbes contributor Alex McClafferty.
 Additionally, repeat customers spend, on average, 33 percent more than new customers.
-And overall, businesses will attract more consumers, if current ones are satisfied with what those brands offer.
+And don't underestimate word of mouth, which can be amplified in the social media age.
+Overall, businesses will attract more consumers if current ones are satisfied with what their brands offer.

 The shopping experiences consumers are having is directly, and dramatically, redefining the expectations of business-to-business buyer.
 Business buyers want the same seamless experiences with their vendors, regardless if it is a one-time or repeat purchase.
-Over 80 percent of companies are investing in delivering smart omnichannel experiences, according to a PWC report.
+More than 80 percent of companies are investing in delivering smart omnichannel experiences, according to a PwC report.

-Despite the investments being made in personalization, AI, chatbots, RPA and CX solutions to deliver seamless and consistent experiences, brands are falling short.
+Despite investments in personalization, artificial intelligence (AI), chatbots, robotic process automation (RPA) and CX solutions to deliver seamless and consistent experiences, brands are falling short.
 Many brands approach customer experience through the lens of what they would like their customers to do on the purchase journey, not the paths and decisions their customers are actually taking.
 Too often brands justify automating journey steps based on where costs can be reduced.
-In the end that doesn’t work.
+In the end, that doesn’t work.
 Instead, brands should apply automation like AI, chatbots and RPA at specific journey points where customers have expressed a desire for automation and/or self-service.
 Working from customers’ expressed desires makes it easier to define a winning customer experience strategy identify and realize greater ROI through automation.

-According to CGS's "A Look Ahead: 2020 Business Process Outsourcing Tends", over 40% of customer service departments reported they are either increasing outsourcing or outsourcing for the first time.
+According to CGS's "A Look Ahead: 2020 Business Process Outsourcing Tends", more than 40 percent of customer service departments reported they are either increasing outsourcing or outsourcing for the first time.

 That's not surprising when viewed in the context of current business trends and challenges.
 The number one trend is a focus on the customer.
 Companies realize there is a direct correlation between customer experience and the bottom line.
 Delivering the right customer experience can result in increased new customers and higher retention, which drives revenue growth and profitability.

 Technology advances have fundamentally changed the landscape of how companies can serve their customers.
-What were highly manual and time-consuming programs twenty years ago are now automated with greater success.
-Some of the most impactful automation technology includes artificial intelligence (AI), chatbots and Robotic Process Automation (RPA).
+What were once highly manual and time-consuming programs 20 years ago are now automated with greater success.
+Some of the most impactful automation technology includes AI, chatbots and RPA.

 RPA improves departmental service levels and efficiency by automating routine processes and speeding up transactions by up to 80 percent.
-Over 25% of companies have implemented RPA and are actively looking for new areas to apply it (CGS 2019 Quick Poll).
+More than 25 percent of companies have implemented RPA and are actively looking for new areas to apply it (CGS 2019 Quick Poll).

 Chatbots free up contact center agents from routine tasks to focus on customer issues that require human interaction and judgment.
-As noted in the CGS 2020 Business Trends study, AI solutions, chatbots and RPA are being widely implemented as more organizations realize the benefits of automating the capture of call information, correct agent routing and more efficiently managing high-call volumes.
+As noted in the CGS 2021 Business Trends study, AI solutions, chatbots and RPA are being widely implemented as more organizations realize the benefits of automating the capture of call information, correct agent routing and more efficiently managing high-call volumes.
+Automation continues to be a dominant theme, with the goal of cutting costs and freeing up the workforce to level-up user experience in every customer interaction.

 Outsourcing partners can play an instrumental role in helping companies identify the right opportunities for automation and best practices in implementation that meet customer expectations.

 One of the biggest challenges in customer satisfaction and retention is determining whether consumers are satisfied and are sticking around.
-There is a multitude of metrics that can be adopted; most are relevant to a particular function within an organization and are not useful overall measures.
-That doesn't mean they should be ignored and not used.
+A multitude of metrics can be adopted; most are relevant to a particular function within an organization and are not useful overall measures.
+That doesn't mean they should be ignored.
 They should be used at the departmental level and mapped to the overall metrics.

 The Customer Effort Score (CES) measures how hard it is to do business with a brand.
-The easier it is to interact with a brand, meaning the lower the CES, the higher customer retention.
+The easier it is to interact with a brand, meaning the lower the CES, the higher the customer retention.
 Customer Retention Cost (CRC) measures the real cost of retaining customers.
-Customer Lifetime Value gets to the heart of answering the question – how much revenue and profit does this customer segment or cohort contribute to the brand.
+Customer Lifetime Value gets to the heart of answering the question: How much revenue and profit does this customer segment or cohort contribute to the brand?

 The power of these five metrics to manage customer satisfaction is that they are straightforward, easy to calculate and lead to actionable decisions on where to invest for greater loyalty and satisfaction.
 Most companies track and report on these metrics monthly to all employees and team members.